INDAPlus20/sahlest-emilsjol-nodelius-project/user-application/README.md

 After repo is cloned, first navigate to `user-application`.

 Install requisites with `npm install` in the VSCode terminal.
-Run server with `npm start` in the VSCode integrated terminal.
+Run front-end server with `npm start` in the VSCode integrated terminal.
-If you only want to start the front-end, use `npm run website`.
 To connect the backend, start a new terminal of your choice and navigate to \sahlest-emilsjol-nodelius-project\go-backend and enter `go run .` in your terminal.

 If you're on windows, you can accomplish both at the same time by running `npm run windows` while in the user-application directory.